yasminesherbeny/LLM-function-call/README.md

 # LLM Function Calling Demo

-A lightweight local Python project demonstrating how to implement secure, validated tool (function) calling with Large Language Models (LLMs) like Llama 3.1.
+A lightweight local Python project demonstrating how to implement secure, validated tool (function) calling with Large Language Models (LLMs) like llama3.2:3b.

 The project supports both an offline **Mock LLM mode** for rapid development/testing and a **Live Ollama mode** for real local model execution.
 It enforces data validity via Pydantic and protects the backend via input sanitization.